telerik/winforms-docs/pivotgrid/localization/localization.md

             case PivotStringId.LabelFilterOptionsDialogText: return "LabelFilterOptionsDialog";
             case PivotStringId.LabelFilterOptionsDialogLabelAnd: return "and";
             case PivotStringId.NumberFormatOptionsDialogFormat: return "Format";
-            case PivotStringId.NumberFormatOptionsDialogLabelDescription: return "The format should identify the measurement type of the value. ($, ¥, €, kg., lb.," +
+            case PivotStringId.NumberFormatOptionsDialogLabelDescription:
-" m.)
-The format would be used for general computations such as Sum, Average, Min" + ", Max and others.";
+                return "The format should identify the measurement type of the value. ($, ¥, €, kg., lb.," + The format would be used for general computations such as Sum, Average, Min" + ax and others.";
             case PivotStringId.NumberFormatOptionsDialogText: return "NumberFormatOptionsDialog";
             case PivotStringId.NumberFormatOptionsDialogGroupBoxText: return "General Format";
             case PivotStringId.SortOptionsDialogAscending: return "Sort Ascending (A-Z) by:";